lesion/gancio/preso.md

 --
 ## focus on content

 nowhere on gancio appears the identity of who published the event, not even under a nickname, not even to administrators (except in the db).
-This is not an ego-friendly platform.
+This is not an ego-friendly platform, gamification is not aided.

-note: altre scelte, non c'e' scritto da nessuna parte chi ha postato l'evento..
+note: altre scelte, non c'e' scritto da nessuna parte chi ha postato l'evento.
+gamification non e' agevolata.

 --